AngelaPinelo/CoreCode/README.md

 You'll be given a string, and have to return the sum of all characters as an int. </br>The function should be able to handle all ASCII characters. </br>
 Solution:</br>
 To solve this exercise easier we used the method "charCodeAt()" that returns an integer using the ASCII table. </br>
-you can find more information about that method by clicking here: [charCodeAt - MDN](https://developer.mozilla.org/en-US/docs/web/javascript/reference/global_objects/string/charcodeat)
+you can find more information about that method by clicking here: [charCodeAt()](https://developer.mozilla.org/en-US/docs/web/javascript/reference/global_objects/string/charcodeat)
 ```javascript
 function uniTotal (string) {
 let total = 0;